rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 public byte[] ProfilePicture { get; set; }
 ```

-Inside `PersonalProfilesController` I handled the logic for CRUD functionality.

-I took the logic for uploading a profile picture from the `ManageController` and transfered it to `PersonalProfilesController` and added extra funcionality:
+Then I took the logic for uploading a profile picture from the `ManageController` and transfered it to `PersonalProfilesController` and added extra funcionality:
 1. I added an "or" (`||`) condition to the `if` statement that checks for users who have a personal profile but has not set a profile picture.
-Now, if users do not have a personal profile OR users have a personal profile but did not set a profile picture, their profile picture will be set to the default picture.
+Now, if users do not have a personal profile OR users have a personal profile but did not set a profile picture, their profile picture will be set to the default profile picture.
 2. I added the logic for the `DeleteProfilePictureConfirmed` method.
 3. I added comments to the `Photo`, `ProfiePicture` POST, `DeleteProfilePicture`, and `DeleteProfilePictureConfirmed` POST methods for more clarity.